JPSGoncalves/xv6-riscv/README-opensbi-unmatched.md

 So the standard debug routine is as follows:

-Run putty on ttyusb1 at 115200 for terminal (same as terminal debug for linux)
+Run putty, serial, on ttyusb1 at 115200 for a terminal (same as terminal debug for linux).

 - power board to boot unmatched to its uboot prompt (press a key to stop it launching Linux)
 - launch openocd (which halts uboot)